Bespoke Design Service

 So if you have a strict budget it's better to let me know as early on as possible, this of course will affect the design.

-For a completely bespoke service you can expect to pay between £280 and £600 for a kilt pin.
-The average price being about £380.
+For a completely bespoke service you can expect to pay between £280 and £600 for a kilt pin, the price will depend on the amount of design work required and the complexity of making.
+The average price being about £400.

 To start the process all you have to do is send an email, tell me any ideas you have and any specific requests like budget or deadline and if you would like to contact me by phone or meet up.